dyeramosu/AC215_snapnutrition/model-training/README.md

+# Overview
+The purpose of this model-training container is as follows:

+1. Scale and parameterize our model training by using serverless training on Google's Vertex AI platform.
+2. Automatically track model training using the Weights and Biases platform.
+3. Automatically save trained models to a google cloud bucket for ease of model selection and inference.

+## Dependencies

+This container depends on our `image_prep` container and our `tfrecords_creation` containers.
+Our `image_prep` container process raw images from the Nutrition 5K dataset and our `tfrecords_creation` container creates TensorFlow Datasets, stores them in a Google Cloud Bucket, and also versions these records using Data Version Control [dvc](dvc.org).
+See the tfrecord_creation container README.md for a more detailed description.
+This container uses these TensorFlow Datasets to efficiently train our models.

+## Instructions:

+*Adopted from the following GitHub Repository developed and provided by Shivas Javaram [https://github.com/dlops-io/model-training](https://github.com/dlops-io/model-training)*

 ### Setup GCP Credentials

-Next step is to enable our container to have access to Storage buckets & Vertex AI(AI Platform) in  GCP.
+Enable this container to have access to Storage buckets & Vertex AI(AI Platform) in GCP.

 #### Create a local **secrets** folder

 It is important to note that we do not want any secure information in Git.
 So we will manage these files outside of the git folder.
-At the same level as the `model-training` folder create a folder called **secrets**

-Your folder structure should look like this:
+Folder Structure:
 ```
    |-model-training
    |-secrets
 ```

 #### Setup GCP Service Account

-- Here are the step to create a service account:
-- To setup a service account you will need to go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "model-trainer".
+- Go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "model-trainer".
 For "Service account permissions" select "Storage Admin", "AI Platform Admin", "Vertex AI Administrator".
-- This will create a service account
+- This will create a service account.
 - On the right "Actions" column click the vertical ... and select "Manage keys".
 A prompt for Create private key for "model-trainer" will appear select "JSON" and click create.
 This will download a Private key json file to your computer.
 Copy this json file into the **secrets** folder.
 Rename the json file to `model-trainer.json`

 ### Create GCS Bucket